yiisoft/yii-debug/docs/en/collector.md

-# Collector

-## Collectors
+# Collectors

 Yii Debug uses a concept named "collectors".
 Each collector decides what payload it needs to collect and exports the collected payload in order to save it into storage.

-A collector may work either both with HTTP requests and console runs, or individually.
+A collector may work either with both HTTP requests and console runs, or individually.
 A collector may be either an event listener or a decorator to any service defined in the application DI container configuration.

 Take a look at the [`Yiisoft\Yii\Debug\Collector\CollectorInterface`](./src/Collector/CollectorInterface.php):